 Ringed salamanders are moderately large, stout salamanders with narrow heads and small eyes.
 Their name derives from their color pattern, which is black with narrow yellow rings.
 The yellow rings may or may not be complete across the back and they do not extend to the light-gray to yellow belly.
 On the tail, the rings are more distinct but also break on the underside.
 Ringed salamanders have long tails that are nearly round in cross section.

 The distribution of ringed salamanders in the United States is small, extending west to east from eastern Oklahoma through central Arkansas and north to south from southeastern Illinois to central Arkansas.

-Ringed salamanders can reach up to just over nine inches in total length.
-Most adults vary from five and one-half to seven inches in total length.
+Ringed salamanders can reach up to just over 9 inches in total length.
+Most adults vary from 5 1/2 to 7 inches in total length.

 Species of Greatest Conservation Need